 What if the prospect seems rushed?

 Acknowledge it directly: "It sounds like you might be pressed for time.
 Would it be better if we scheduled a few minutes when you can focus, or would you like me to give you the quick overview now?"
-Let them choose—it shows respect for their time.
+Let them choose.
+It shows respect for their time.

 How do I handle a prospect who just wants a price?